Uomar7/quotes-IP/README.md

 ## Description
 An interactive application that allows users to create quotes.
 Other users can upvote or downvote a quote depending on whether the quote is terrible or inspirational.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Features
 A user should be able to;